Wow11One/url_parser/Readme.md

 Fragment
 </dt>
 <dd>
-: a string of characters that refers to a resource that is subordinate to another, primary resource.
+A string of characters that refers to a resource that is subordinate to another, primary resource.
 The primary resource is identified by a Uniform Resource Identifier (URI), and the fragment identifier points to the subordinate resource.
 Fragment can be optional.
 The example of fragment: #fragment
 </dd>
 </dl>